Can Broadcast be Personal? Exploring New Ways to Connect with Others

 What I am saying, though, is that it is a mistake to correlate the quality of a speaker’s presentation with the learning that occurs for those present.
 That is a big mistake.

-Highly-paid speakers may provide better emotional experience, but that doesn’t mean their listeners learn and retain what they hear especially well.
+Highly-paid speakers may provide a better emotional experience, but that doesn’t mean their listeners learn and retain what they hear especially well.

 But there’s another mistake we’re making when we fill our conferences with speakers.